Isuranga-Seram/Media-Fun/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The Media Fun app you developed can have a variety of uses.
+The Media Fun app have a variety of uses.
 Here are some of the main use cases:

 1. Personal Media Playback
 2. Educational Tool for Learning Media Playback